joohyeon/ctakes-installation/README.md

 copy org\apache\ctakes\ytex\ytex.properties.mysql.example org\apache\ctakes\ytex\ytex.properties
 ```

-jar is inside jdk bin folder.
-If you have a trouble run "jar" command, you can google to how to add jar to Windows enviornment.
-If you use different passowrd, you need to open the "ytex.properties" file and change db.passowrd.
+If you are having a trouble of "jar" command, you can google to how to add jar to Windows enviornment.
+The executable jar is inside the jdk bin folder.

+--
+Altenative way.

+If you don't want to use jar to extract the db configuration file, you can unzip ctakes-ytex-res-4.0.0.jar file in lib, and copy ytex folder from the unzipped lib to CTAKES_HOME\resources\org\apache\ctakes\ytex.

+There are a couple of examples of ytex.properties which you can select one that match your database, and rename the example file   to ytex.properties.
+In my case, I used ytex.properties.mssql.example and renamed it to ytex.properties.

+If you use a different passowrd, you need to open the "ytex.properties" file and change db.passowrd.

+Again, make sure your ytex.properties file is stored in "%CTAKES_HOME%\resources\org\apache\ctakes\ytex\ytex.properties".
+You also make sure db name, user id/pw, schema information are correct.

+### Setup UMLS DB

+Recommend to install UMLS.. (link)

 ### Install YTEX Database

+This is where you will expect to see errors.. and failed to install YTEX.

 I first change my current directory to \bin\ctakes-ytex\scripts, and execute this command.
 ```
 D:\cTAKES\bin\ctakes-ytex\scripts>..\..\ant.bat -f build-setup.xml all
 ```

 It is throwing errors.
 First error I had was "DBPing Connection to db failed - please check your settings and try again".
-This is because of no DB connector lib.
+This is because of no MySQL DB connector lib.

 You need to download database connector library, and copy the file to CTAKE_HOME\lib.
 - MySQL: mysql-conntector-java (link)
 - MsSQL: sqljdbc (link)

-You also see that "cTAKES\resources\org\apache\ctakes\ytex\ytex.properties (The system cannot find the path specified)" in the error.
-You need a ytex.properties file which contains db connection, user id/pw, schema, etc.
+After adding this library, run the command again and will see something is running..
+It is installing data to DB.

+You might see

 1.
-If you check your CTAKES_HOME\resources\org\apache\ctakes\, there is no ytex fold created.
-Unfortunately, this is not included in the 4.0 installation packages.
-Altenatively, you can unzip ctakes-ytex-res-4.0.0.jar file in lib, and copy ytex folder from the unzipped lib to CTAKES_HOME\resources\org\apache\ctakes\ytex.

-There are a couple of examples of ytex.properties which you can select one that match your database, and rename the example file   to ytex.properties.
-In my case, I used ytex.properties.mssql.example and renamed it to ytex.properties.
+Failed to execute:   create table feature_rank ( feature_rank_id int auto_increment not

+bin\ctakes-ytex\scripts\data\mysql\kernel\create_tables.sql
+find sql scripts that carete feature_rank and hotspot_sentence, and replace column name rank to `rank`.
+The newer version MySQL doesn't allow to use reserved names without a quotation.

+'''
+create table feature_rank (
+  feature_rank_id int auto_increment not null primary key,
+  feature_eval_id int not null comment 'fk feature_eval',
+  feature_name varchar(50) not null comment 'name of feature',
+  evaluation double not null default 0 comment 'measurement of feature worth',
+  `rank` int not null default 0 comment 'rank among all features',
+  unique index nk_feature_name(feature_eval_id, feature_name),
+  index ix_feature_rank(feature_eval_id, `rank`),
+  index ix_feature_evaluation(feature_eval_id, evaluation),
+  index fk_feature_eval(feature_eval_id)
+) engine=myisam comment 'evaluation of a feature in a corpus';

+create table hotspot_sentence (
+    hotspot_sentence_id int auto_increment not null primary key,
+    hotspot_instance_id int not null comment 'fk hotspot_instance',
+    anno_base_id int not null comment 'fk anno_sentence',
+    evaluation double not null default 0 comment 'max eval from hotspot',
+    `rank` int not null default 0 comment 'min rank from hotspot',
+    unique index NK_hotspot_sentence (hotspot_instance_id, anno_base_id),
+    index FK_hotspot_instance_id (hotspot_instance_id),
+	index FK_anno_base_id (anno_base_id),
+    INDEX IX_evaluation (hotspot_instance_id, evaluation),
+    INDEX IX_rank (hotspot_instance_id, `rank`)
+) engine = myisam comment 'sentences that contain hotspots at specified threshold';
+'''

 2.
 After re-run the ant script, I passed the DBPing error, but build was still failed due to NoClassDefFoundError of HibernateException..